 Illinois Free Days

-DuSable Museum of African-American history is free to visit on Wednesdays.
+DuSable Black History Museum and Education Center is free to visit on Wednesdays.
 We also give free admission to military and to first responders.
 That means Police, Fire, EMT’s.
 With valid ID.

 For Those Who Served and Those Who Currently Serve.